jdc2000/arterial-components/packages/select/README.md

 @use "@material/floating-label/index.scss" as floating-label;
 @use "@material/line-ripple/index.scss" as line-ripple;
 @use "@material/notched-outline/index.scss" as notched-outline;
-@use "@material/select/helper-text/index.scss" as select-helper-text;
+@use "@material/select/select.scss" as select;
-@use "@material/select/icon/index.scss" as select-icon;
+@use "@material/select/select-helper-text.scss" as select-helper-text;
-@use "@material/select/index.scss" as select;
+@use "@material/select/select-icon.scss" as select-icon;
 @include floating-label.core-styles;
 @include line-ripple.core-styles;
 @include notched-outline.core-styles;